tiiuae/sbomnix/scripts/vulnxscan/README.md

  - Nix ecosystem is not supported in OSV: the way `osv.py` makes use of OSV data for Nix targets -- as explained in section [Nix and OSV vulnerability database](#nix-and-osv-vulnerability-database) -- makes the reported OSV vulnerabilities include false positives.

 ##### Other Future Work
-- [vulnxscan](./vulnxscan.py) still lives under [scripts](../../scripts/) directory since the way it invokes grype and vulnix is not very Nix-like, and should be done properly.
 - [vulnxscan](./vulnxscan.py) uses vulnix from a [forked repository](https://github.com/henrirosten/vulnix), to include Vulnix [support for scanning runtime-only dependencies](https://github.com/flyingcircusio/vulnix/compare/master...henrirosten:vulnix:master).
 - [vulnxscan](./vulnxscan.py) could include more scanners in addition to [vulnix](https://github.com/flyingcircusio/vulnix), [grype](https://github.com/anchore/grype), and [osv.py](https://github.com/tiiuae/sbomnix/blob/main/scripts/vulnxscan/osv.py).
-Suggestions for other open-source scanners, especially those that can digest CycloneDX SBOM are welcome.
+Suggestions for other open-source scanners, especially those that can digest CycloneDX or SPDX SBOMs are welcome.